Two years ago, “Cavalia” came to town for a run of sold-out shows at King County’s Marymoor Park just between Bellevue and Redmond.

 “I do the rotating Chinese pole, aerial hoop and flying fabric,” she said, explaining that flying fabric act is powered by horses.

-Before this, Legg said she had never worked with animals and she was in awe of the them when she first joined the show.
+Before this, Legg said she had never worked with animals and she was in awe of the animals when she first joined the show.
 She said one of her favorite parts of the show is a scene in which a single performer is on stage with a group of horses and is directing them using various calls and cues.

 “There’s something about a human with a bunch of beautiful animals,” she said.
 “There’s something very stunning about that.
 You can see the relationship there that’s fostered every day.”